bingomanatee/looking-glass-engine-3-2/docs/classes/ValueStore.md

 store.do.setFirstName('bob');
 // {firstName: 'Bob', lastName: 'Roberts'}
 ```
 * `.preProcess(name)`

 returns unique/shallow copies of input, based on the type.
 Arrays/objects are destructured;
 Maps and Sets are cloned; numbers and functions are replaced with standin values if the input
 is an improper type.

+This is only currently value for a limited number of types:

+* array
+* object
+* string
+* number
+* map
+* set

 * `.preProcess()`

+causes all the properties currently defined to preprocess their values based on type.

 ## prop
 * `.prop(name, value)`